Soluto/stitch/README.md

 graphql-gateway is composed of these components:

-- **schema-registry** - Continuously collects, validates and unifies all the schema parts
+- **registry** - Continuously collects, validates and unifies all the schema parts
 - **graphql-server** - A single GraphQL API executed with the unified schema

 ## Disclaimer